Skip to main content

 The arrow points to the BOOT button.

 • With the Tool Board completely powered off, press and hold the BOOT button.
-Use a Type-C data cable with data transfer capability to connect the Tool Board to the USB port of your host computer.
-You can release the BOOT button after successfully connecting to the host computer.
+Use a Type-C data cable with data transfer capabilities to connect the Tool Board to a USB port on your host computer.
+Release the BOOT button after the Tool Board is successfully connected to the host.

 Loading...

-• Please note that the tool board is currently in firmware flashing mode and can only flash firmware with the .uf2 file extension.
+• Please note that the current tool board is in firmware flashing mode and can only flash firmware with the .uf2 file extension.

 • Use the command below to flash the firmware to the tool board.